*Report release TODAY*

-The unfunded actuarial liability (UAL) is the main cost driver behind increasing employer rates, but those costs are legacy costs associated with retirees that have accumulated because of the actions of past legislatures and PERS board decisions.
-Benefits changes and cost sharing won't address that portion of PERS costs.
+The unfunded actuarial liability (UAL) has been the main cost driver behind increasing employer rates, but those costs are legacy costs associated with retirees that have accumulated because of the actions of past legislatures and PERS board decisions.
+Benefits changes and cost sharing will not address that portion of PERS costs.

-In examining solutions to reduce the PERS liability, the task force will focus on:
+In examining solutions to reduce the PERS liability, the task force focused on:

 - State assets and ongoing concerns.